nobuti/voicemod/README.md

 On top of that, I'm using [yarn](https://yarnpkg.com/) for dependency management.

+## Dependencies

+The strict dependencies of the project are:
+- `react`, `react-dom` as part of the UI framework.
+- `redux` and `react-redux` for state management. `redux` is a very nice and optimized piece of software, it adds ~6kb, but the benefits you get overpass the cost in my opinion.
+As an alternative, I could use `React.Context` api, but from my point of view, it's more difficult to optimize.
+- `classnames` utility library to manage which css classes are applied to a component in a more scalable way.
+- `react-spring` as animation library.
+Event all the micro animations are managed at css level, the transition are easy in the js domain, especially to handle when an element enter or leave the DOM.

 ## Install

 To install all dependencies, in the project directory, you should run: